28 PhD Viva Questions Your Examiners Will Ask

 4. “How would you describe your thesis to someone outside your discipline?”

 A test of clarity and translation.
-The examiner wants to see whether you can strip away the jargon and explain your work to a smart but non-specialist listener.
+The examiner wants to see whether you can strip away the jargon.
+Can you explain your work to a smart but non-specialist listener?
 Prepare a one-paragraph version that uses no field-specific terminology.
 If you find yourself reaching for a concept that needs unpacking, unpack it.
 The ability to do this well is one of the clearest signs of doctoral-level command of a topic.

 Foundations of your research